What is a Financial Guarantee?

 - The basic job of a financial guarantee is to mitigate the risk involved in the transaction.
 However, a financial guarantee does not make security free from all risks.
 For example, there are possibilities that the guarantor may go bankrupt in the time being & may default in case the liability is large enough.

 - It is important to disclose the financial guarantees in the financial statements via notes to accounts.
-Let the readers know about the probable outflow that may if the liability crystallizes.
+Let the readers know about the probable outflow if the liability crystallizes.
 The guarantor should also specify any provision made to cover up the risk.

 - Financial guarantee attracts investors and makes them feel comfortable about their money.